 - (a) All entrants must operate within the limits of their chosen category when performing any activity that could affect their submitted score.
-Only the entrant's callsign may be used to aid the entrant's score. - (b) A different callsign must be used for each entry. - (c) Entrants must not exceed the maximum output power specified by their license, or the power limit of their entry category, whichever is less, on any band.
-Power is measured at the final output connector of the transmitter. - (d) Self-spotting or asking other stations to spot you is not allowed. - (e) Use of QSO alerting assistance is limited to the Single Operator Assisted and Multi-Operator categories.
-QSO alerting assistance is the use of any technology or outside method that provides callsign and frequency information regarding any other station to the operator.
-It includes, but is not limited to, use of DX cluster, packet, local or remote callsign and frequency decoding technology (e.g., CW Skimmer), Internet chat rooms or websites, and operating arrangements involving other individuals. - (f) All operation must take place from one operating site.
+Only the entrant's callsign may be used to aid the entrant's score. - (b) A different callsign must be used for each entry. - (c) Do not exceed the total output power limitation of your chosen category on any band.
+Total output power on any band at any time is measured at the output of the active amplifier(s). - (d) Self-spotting or asking other stations to spot you is not - (e) Use of QSO alerting assistance is limited to the Single Operator Assisted and Multi-Operator categories.
+QSO alerting assistance is the use of any technology or outside method that provides callsign and frequency information regarding any station to the operator.
+It includes, but is not limited to, use of DX cluster, packet, local or remote callsign and frequency decoding technology (e.g., CW Skimmer), Internet chat rooms or web sites, operating arrangements involving other individuals. - (f) All operation must take place from one operating site.
 Transmitters and receivers must be located within a 500-meter diameter circle or within the property limits of the station licensee, whichever is greater.
-All antennas must be physically connected by wires to the transmitters and receivers used by the entrant. - (g) The entry location of a remote station is determined by the physical location of the transmitters, receivers, and antennas.
+All antennas must be physically connected by wires to the transmitters and receivers used by the entrant.
+Use of any IP network for remote receiving, including web-controlled receivers, is not permitted.

+(g) The entry location of a remote station is determined by the physical location of the transmitters, receivers, and antennas.
 A remote station must obey all station and category limitations.